workos/workos-node/README.md

 }
 ```

-All events are published to WorkOS asyncronously by default and support `await / async` behavior.
+All events are published to WorkOS asynchronously by default and support `await / async` behavior.

 ## Adding Metadata To Events